MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 - [Performance Efficiency](/azure/architecture/framework/scalability/): availability is more than simple uptime, but rather a consistent level of application service and performance relative to a known healthy state.

+However, high reliability has cost tradeoffs, which may not be justifiable for every workload.
+It's recommended that design decisions are driven by business requirements.

 ## What are the key design areas?

 Mission-critical guidance within this series is composed of architectural considerations and recommendations orientated around these key design areas.